Ten Principles That Shape Outcomes in Palm Beach County Real Estate

 References to buyer pool depth, days-on-market patterns, and cash transaction share reflect practitioner observation across BeachesMLS closed data for Palm Beach County and Jupiter sub-markets.
 These are directional characterizations, not a formal statistical extract.
 Figures vary by submarket and period and should not be applied to individual property underwriting without direct MLS comp analysis.

-Insurance carry estimates reference FEMA National Flood Insurance Program Risk Rating 2.0 methodology, effective October 2021.
-Private market alternatives vary by carrier, elevation certificate status, mitigation credits, and coverage structure.
+Insurance carry references use FEMA National Flood Insurance Program Risk Rating 2.0 methodology, effective October 2021, for flood-specific pricing.
+At the $5M+ tier, dwelling replacement costs exceed Florida's state-backed carrier limits ($700,000 in Palm Beach County), placing buyers in the surplus lines and private carrier market.
+Premium estimates cited reflect practitioner observation across carriers including Chubb, PURE, and AIG Private Client.
+Actual premiums vary by carrier, roof condition, elevation certificate, wind mitigation credits, and coverage structure.
 Model your specific parcel with a licensed insurance broker before contracting.

 The case note is anonymized.
 Transaction details, price, and outcome are representative of actual closed experience but identifying information has been removed.
 The valuation figure cited reflects an estimated market value, not a formal appraisal under USPAP standards.
 Figures have been rounded.